usnistgov/ssmdevices/README.md

 ## Installation
 1. Install a 64-bit python 2.7 distribution (you can use your favorite, though this process has been tested mainly with Anaconda)
-2. Make sure your distribution includes pandas 0.19.0 or newer.
+2. If you installed python a while ago, make sure your distribution includes pandas 0.19.0 or newer.
 3. In an administrator anaconda command prompt, type `pip install git+https://gitlab.nist.gov/gitlab/ssm/labbench`
 4. In an administrator anaconda command prompt, type `pip install git+https://gitlab.nist.gov/gitlab/ssm/ssmdevices`
 5. If you need support for VISA instruments, install an NI VISA runtime, for example [this one for windows](http://download.ni.com/support/softlib/visa/NI-VISA/16.0/Windows/NIVISA1600runtime.exe).